Managing your diet

 - Fresh meat (cooled, frozen or fresh)

-- Chicken (skinned and fresh)
+- Chicken (cooled, frozen or fresh)

 - Fresh pasteurised milk and milk products